What is Bill C-12?

 Because it's globally acknowledged by scientists and politicians alike that the next 10 years are crucial to avoid catastrophic changes from global warming.
 To have any hope of keeping global temperatures from rising more than 1.5 degrees, we need to eliminate greenhouse gas (GHG) emissions by the year 2050 AND we need to be halfway there by 2030.

-The infographic below highlights some of the changes that are needed - to learn more, here's some excellent background information from the For Our Kids Toronto team.
+The infographic below highlights some of the changes that are needed.
 And check out members of the FOK network talking about why Bill C-12 is a big deal, here.